Hezbollah military activities: Armed strength

+During April 2025 a multinational investigation has uncovered a Hezbollah logistics network operating across Europe, involving Spain, France, Germany, and the United Kingdom.
+This network facilitated the procurement of drone components, enabling the assembly of potentially hundreds of explosive-laden drones.
+Authorities in Spain and Germany have arrested four individuals linked to this operation, with a suspect in France indicted for terrorist conspiracy.
+The components seized match those found in drones used by Hezbollah against Israel, highlighting the group's extensive international supply chain.
+The investigation underscores the challenges European security services face in disrupting such clandestine networks.

 Intelligence capabilities

 According to Israeli and American sources, Hezbollah has three units charged with intelligence operations.

 One unit is responsible for intelligence activities against Israel, primarily by recruiting and running agents in order to gather information about Israeli military bases and other potential targets.
-It is claimed that this unit also gathers information on behalf of Iran, and is also known to conduct SIGINT operations against IDF communications.
+This unit and is known to conduct SIGINT operations against IDF communications.

 According to Michael Eisenstadt, of the Washington Institute for Near East Policy, Hezbollah also has a unit called Unit 1800 which aids Palestinians engaged in their operations, by providing funding, direction, weapons, and bomb-building instructions.

 It is unknown what the third intelligence unit is.

 Targeting policy

 After the September 11, 2001 attacks, Hezbollah condemned Al Qaeda for targeting the civilian World Trade Center, but remained silent on the attack on The Pentagon, neither favoring nor opposing the act.
 In a 2006 interview with the Washington Post, Hezbollah Secretary-General Hassan Nasrallah condemned violence against American civilians, saying, "[I]f there are American tourists, or intellectuals, doctors, or professors who have nothing to do with this war, they are innocent, even though they are Americans, and it is forbidden.
 It is not acceptable to harm them."

 In June 2002, shortly after the Israeli government launched Operation Defensive Shield, Nasrallah gave a speech in which he defended and praised suicide bombings of Israeli civilians by members of Palestinian groups for "creating a deterrence and equalizing fear."
 Nasrallah stated that "in occupied Palestine, there is no difference between a soldier and a civilian, for they are all invaders, occupiers and usurpers of the land."
 Hezbollah has not been involved in any suicide bombing since Israel withdrew from Lebanon.

 Hezbollah also denounced the Armed Islamic Group massacres in Algeria, Al-Gama'a al-Islamiyya attacks on tourists in Egypt, and the murder of Nick Berg.